jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

 Once installation is complete, an 'x' will be shown after the second column in the list.

-Three configuration files will have automatically be created in `{Frinx ODL main}/configuration/initial/`.
+Three configuration files will have automatically be created in `{FRINX ODL main}/configuration/initial/`.

 You do not need to edit these files.
 We will use a script to automatically configure two of these files (`akka.conf` and `module-shards.conf`)

-Change directory to `{Frinx ODL main}/bin`
+Change directory to `{FRINX ODL main}/bin`

 Type the following command, where the first argument is an index (1,2 or 3 - according to machine 1,2 or 3) and the final three arguments are the IP addresses (example IPs are used below - replace these with IPs of your machines) of the machines in the cluster (note when you run the command on each machine you list the same three IP addresses each time).
 On the first machine you would run: